 Many people are learning stiff lessons when bosses, potential employers or colleagues see unprofessional language or comments posted in updates.
 For others, they've learned the hard way that posting about vacations, full day outings or other plans can lead to their homes being burglarized.
 (Just how well do you know your best friend from third grade anyway?)

 Anytime a person posts an update on Facebook, it is important to consider the potential repercussions.
-For instance, if you want to share information about a dream vacation, don't do it from your mobile while actually on the trip, best to wait and share details about the trip upon your return.
+For instance, if you want to share information about a dream vacation, don't do it from your mobile while actually on the trip, best to wait and share details about the trip when your return.
 Play it smart, those photos and updates can wait.

 Be Careless with Photographs